Daniel-Nkunga/BioSite/ArchitecturePlanning/Leidos.md

 _Project Specifics_

 Throughout my internship at Leidos, I was under the guidance of Mundy Rimer as a part of the research development team under the ________ team.
-There I worked on a multitude revolving around the integration of LLM for their simulation.
+There I worked on a multitude revolving around the integration of LLM for their simulations.
 [WIP: Elaborate on all projects worked on over time there]

+The first major project I completed was creating a AI commentator for their simulations using LLaMA as a base and parsing information from JSON files.
+My main takeaways from this project were the research done in finding the best models to us for a given case, how to read and edit the code for larger applications and how to go about fix solutions local to my machine, and the process of fine tuning a model from a general use case to something mor fitting to the task I want to accomplish.

 _Book Club_